charlespughtech/sql-data-warehouse-project/README.md

 - [**Notion Project Steps**](https://thankful-pangolin-2ca.notion.site/SQL-Data-Warehouse-Project-16ed041640ef80489667cfe2f380b269): Access to All Project Phases and Tasks.

 ---
+---

+## 🚀 Project Requirements
+#### Building the Data Warehouse (Data Engineering)
+##### Objective
+ Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+Specifications:
+- Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+- Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- Scope: Focus on the latest dataset only; historization of data is not required.
+- Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

+#### BI: Analytics & Reporting (Data Analysis)
+Objective
+Develop SQL-based analytics to deliver detailed insights into:

+Customer Behavior
+Product Performance
+Sales Trends
+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+For more details, refer to docs/requirements.md.

+---
+---

 ## © Licence

 This project is licensed under the [MIT License](https://github.com/charlespughtech/sql-data-warehouse-project/blob/main/LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---
 ---

 ## 📩 Contact